SharePoint/sp-dev-docs/docs/sp-add-ins/handle-add-in-events-in-the-provider-hosted-add-in.md

 3. Open the AppEventReceiver.svc.cs file.

 4. You see that the Office Developer Tools for Visual Studio has created a sample implementation of the **ProcessEvent** method.
 All implementations of this method begin by initializing an **SPRemoteEventResult** object, and they all end by returning that object to SharePoint.
 Among other things, this object tells SharePoint whether or not it should roll back the event because the custom handling logic has failed.

    The tools may also have included a **using** block in this method that creates a **ClientContext** object.
 The custom handler in the Chain Store add-in isn't going to call back into SharePoint, so delete this block.
 The method should now look like the following.

     ```C#
        public SPRemoteEventResult ProcessEvent(SPRemoteEventProperties properties)
      {
          SPRemoteEventResult result = new SPRemoteEventResult();

          return result;
      }
     ```

-5. The event receiver could be called by any of three possible add-in events, so add the following **switch** structure to the **ProcessEvent** method in between the lines that create and return the `result` object.
-The event names have the string "App" in them because add-ins used to be called "apps."
+5. The event receiver could be called by any of three possible add-in events, so add the following **switch** structure to the **ProcessEvent** method in between the lines that create and return the `result` object (the event names have the string "App" in them because add-ins used to be called "apps").

     ```C#
       switch (properties.EventType)